This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Speaking of berries, I piled ‘em on like there’s no tomorrow.
 Picture me skipping around the table, tossing berries on top of the tart and pointing to bare spots like Oprah: “You get a berry!
 You get a berry!
 You AAAAAALLLLL get berries!”
 (I know Ms. O has, like, five different private chefs, but I want so badly to believe that that is how she makes her morning bowl of oatmeal.
 That would be amazing.)

 I also tossed on some kiwi slices, cut into flower shapes with a cookie cutter because I’m darling like that, and some rose petals for the final flourish.
-If you use unsprayed roses then they’re entirely edible, but you can also treat them as more of a decorative element and take them off before serving, if flower petals aren’t your bag.
+If you use unsprayed roses then they’re entirely edible, but you can also treat them as more of a decorative element and take them off before serving, if flower petals aren’t your thing.

 I admit that I originally conceived of this as a Passover dessert, but there is no reason this shouldn’t be on your menu year-round.
 If you are a monster who doesn’t like the passion fruit filling, a plain chocolate ganache would work just fine, or even regular whipped cream!
 Fill it with fruit salad, or scoops of ice cream.
 I won’t tell if you go the pudding route, but I won’t exactly endorse it, either.
 Point being, this is a seriously flexible, seriously good recipe.